vjcspy/exam-with-ai/README.md

 - Below the sliders, there are Save and Cancel buttons:
   - Save: Saves the current alignment and returns to the Home screen
   - Cancel: Discards changes and returns to the Home screen
+  - Buttons are well-spaced to prevent accidental taps
+  - Full-width buttons with larger size for easier interaction
+  - Increased font size for better readability
 - The percentage values are saved for later use

 ## Component Structure